 By 1928, Savage was 36 years old, and a noted voice in the African American art community.
 She won the Harmon Foundation’s Otto Kahn Prize for her Head of a Negro, and promptly critiqued the director of the foundation for having low standards for Black art and art in general.
 Aggressive, but pretty cool.

 In 1929 Savage was finally able to travel to France and work in Montparnasse at the studio of M. Félix Benneteau-Desgrois.
 But an independent mind will always push against boundaries, and the French masters didn't agree with Savage, who described them, saying “they all have their own definite ideas and usually wish their pupils to follow their particular method...”
 By 1930, Savage was working on her own again.

-Savage returned to the U.S. in a whirlwind, launching the Savage Studio of Arts and Crafts in Harlem and welcoming anyone who wanted to learn to paint sculpt or draw.
-The young artists she mentored during these years became no less than the next generation of great black artists, including Jacob Lawrence, Norman Lewis, and Gwendolyn Knight.
+Savage returned to the U.S. in a whirlwind, launching the Savage Studio of Arts and Crafts in Harlem and welcoming anyone who wanted to learn to paint, sculpt, or draw.
+The young artists she mentored during these years became the next generation of great black American artists, including Jacob Lawrence, Norman Lewis, and Gwendolyn Knight.

 In her 50’s, Augusta savage bowed out of the New York art scene, moving upstate to a farm near the town of Saugerties, where she became a lab assistant in K-B Products’ cancer research lab.
 Always the educator, she continues to offer classes to friends and neighbors, teaching how to shape clay into solemn, dignified forms, and the sharp-eyed art of resistance.

 Got questions, comments or corrections about Augusta Savage?
-Join the conversation in the Obelisk chat room, and if you enjoy content like this, consider becoming a member to unlock exclusive essays, downloadables, and discounts at the Obelisk Store.
+Join the conversation in our Discord, and if you enjoy content like this, consider becoming a member for exclusive essays, downloadables, and discounts in the Obelisk Store.